Discover Jivamukti YogaThe Jivamukti Method

 The development of a sound body and mind through deep listening; can be incorporated in a class using recorded music, spoken word, silence or even the teacher’s voice.

 Study of the ancient yogic teachings, including Sanskrit chanting, drawn from the Focus of the Month to the extent possible.

 Jivamukti Yoga has been an innovator in yoga for the last 30 years.
-From raising the bar for yoga teacher training standards with 300-hour and 800-hour programs, to making yoga “cool and hip” according to Vanity Fair, find out how Jivamukti redefines what is means to be practicing yoga today.
+From raising the bar for yoga teacher training standards with 300-hour (instead of 200h-hour) foundation and 500-hour (instead of 300-hour) apprenticeship programs, to making yoga “cool and hip” according to Vanity Fair, find out how Jivamukti redefines what is means to be practicing yoga today.